Skip to main content

 SCREENING FOR FALL RISK As people age, the risk of sustaining a harmful fall increases significantly.
 Falls pose a severe threat to the health and well-being of older adults, often leading to certain types of injuries, decreased mobility, and reduced quality of life.
 It is therefore important to address this critical issue through that this critical issue be addressed through a versatile approach including both preventative measures and responsive care.
 Older Adults-Our National Heroes Falls are a result of multiple factors, both intrinsic as well as extrinsic factors.
 THE INTRINSIC FACTORS MAY INCLUDE: Decreased sensory system function Decreased postural control and balance Increased reactions to single or multiple medications Usage of certain types of drugs that cause delays in sensory system function Muscle weakness Visual changes Chronic health conditions THE EXTRINSIC FACTORS INCLUDE: Environmental hazards Use of defective safety devices Social isolation Use of de...

-TUBERCULOSIS (TB) | The Physio Fix
+Physiotherapy for lower back pain | The Physio Fix